The Top 5 Truths About Counseling and Therapy in Dallas, TX

 Counseling truth #4: Starting therapy does not mean starting medication.

 While your therapist may recommend you meet with a psychiatrist to see if medication could be helpful for you, starting therapy does not mean you will be starting medication.
-We believe its important to feel like an active participant in your overall health and can make decisions with as much information as possible.
+We believe it’s important to feel like an active participant in your overall health and can make decisions with as much information as possible.
 Each individual’s needs are different, and we want to collaborate with you and any other professionals working with you to treatment plan in a way that’s comfortable for you.

 Counseling truth #5: Therapy is not meant to be a “quick fix.”